-Jnana developed and provided expertise and advice to People Decide (PD), www.peopledecide.org.au, a project and campaign to form a participatory democracy government.
-People Decide's model is mix of representative, deliberative and direct democracy.
+Jnana developed and provided expertise and advice to People Decide (PD), a project and campaign to form a participatory democracy government, a form of democracy where the people have greater voting power on the issues being debated.
+PD's model is mix of representative, deliberative and direct democracy.
 The aim is to form a more representative, effective, stable and efficient form of government.
 Its platform is based on open-source software.

 Jnana developed the PD structure, participatory democracy model, IT voting platform and election campaigns all of which have gone through many evolutions.

 The model is a process involving MPs, Senators and Councillors contracted to vote with the majority of the people in their electorate on at least single issue Bills and decisions in Parliament and Council.
 People must read a summary of a Bill or decision developed by the people before they vote and have six weeks to consider it to ensure an informed vote.

 The development of the summaries is currently under testing.